erickleclerc/Moto-Manual-1/README.md

 <p align="center">

 ## Summary
-Rev up your virtual engines with my PCVR motorcycle training simulator!
+Rev up your virtual engines with my PC VR motorcycle training simulator!
 Designed to replicate real-world riding scenarios, this immersive experience allows learners to master motorcycle handling, traffic navigation, and road safety without the fear of real-world damage.
 Feel the thrill of the open road and gain confidence as you progress towards becoming a skilled motorcyclist in a risk-free environment.

 An entirely individually conceived project without the use of prior made packages.